The Québec maritime Blog

-In Québec, Stimpson’s surf clams are found in abundance in the Côte-Nord – Manicouagan region and in lesser quantities in the Îles de la Madeleine and Gaspésie.
-Also known as the Arctic surf clam, this hardshell clam species can take over 15 years to reach a size of 80 mm; females reach maturity at about 60 mm in Haute-Côte-Nord.
+In Québec, Stimpson’s surf clams are found in abundance in Côte-Nord and in lesser quantities in the Îles de la Madeleine and Gaspésie.
+Also known as Arctic surf clams, these hardshell clams can take over 15 years to reach a size of 80 mm (3 in.); females reach maturity at about 60 mm (2 in.) in Haute-Côte-Nord.
 There are two distinct parts of this product that are sold separately on the market: the foot and the mantle.
-You will be impressed by the colour of this clam: The foot, siphon and mantle are a purplish colour that turns flamboyant orangey red once cooked, much like lobster and shrimp.
+You’ll be impressed by the colour of this clam: The foot, siphon and mantle are a purplish colour that turns flamboyant orangey red once cooked, much like lobster and shrimp.

 Where to buy Stimpson’s surf clam